se-edu/se-book/uml/sequenceDiagrams/objectDeletion/introduction/outcomes.md

-:trophy: Can create sequence diagrams with object deletion :two:
+:trophy: Can interpret sequence diagrams with object deletion :two: